Wine is only as good as the people with whom it is being shared.

 Holding Wine Glass At Gainey

 Let’s talk wine tasting for a bit, or as my son Noah calls it “Bougie Bar Hopping”… I’ve been going to wine tasting events for the past 20 years and I must admit, at first I really had no clue about what I was supposed to look for.
 Wineries typically serve 5 to 6 wines, and that’s called a flight.
 They serve whites, reds, sometimes a rosé and/or a fortified wine, each made from a different variety of grape.
 All the wine tasted good and after 2 or 3 pours (2 ounces each), I’d be darned if I knew what I was drinking.
-Once the tasting was over, which is usually 5 to 6 different wines, I would have go back and taste the first 2 again… Because I simply forgot what they tasted like.
+Once the tasting was over, which is usually 5 to 6 different wines, I would have to go back and taste the first 2 again… Because I simply forgot what they tasted like.
 Besides, at that point it became very hard to focus and stay on task, if you know what I mean.

 Learn how to taste wine

 Aside from learning how to taste wine the right way, I also came up with my own techniques to help me remember what I was drinking.
 I would always bring a pen and a pad to write on, and every sip of wine I took would be methodically described on a piece of paper.
-Now I know what you’re going to say… Where the fun in that?!
+Now I know what you’re going to say… Where is the fun in that?!
 And you’re right.
 I looked like a wine critic scouting new wineries and prepping for his next write-up.
-The thing is I only did this a few times, until I got to a point where I didn’t have to anymore.
-And it’s only then that I was able to really enjoy myself.
+The thing is I only did this a few times until I got to a point where I didn’t have to anymore.
+And it was only then that I was able to really enjoy myself.
 I stopped using my brain and allowed myself to focus on the way I felt after every sip.

 Charcuterie Board With Wine TastingHave something to eat with your tasting.
 Order a board of charcuterie and cheese, with some almonds and various dried fruits.
 Most wineries offer food that will pair well with the wine.
 Just don’t overdo it.
 This isn’t lunch or dinner.

-And finally for those who can’t decide what to order, you don’t have to.
+And finally, for those who can’t decide what to order, you don’t have to.
 The people from the winery will take care of that for you.
 They’ll serve you the wine, in a specific order.
 They will generally have you start with the whites and end with the more full-bodied reds.
 All you have to do is sit back, relax, and sip away!

 So what else should you do to taste wine the right way?